 With access to the Ohio River, biking and running trails, many hills to walk or run up (or down if it’s easier), work-out gyms and groups, and parks, Columbia Tusculum offers many opportunities to get healthy, stay active, and enjoy the beauty and nature around the neighborhood.

 While we celebrate Columbia Tusculum and what it currently offers, we want to focus on the future as well.
-The funds raised from the Tusculum Street Festival will be used to help stock the Riverview East Academy Food Pantry and for beautification in Columbia Tusculum, East End, and Linwood.
+Funds raised from the Tusculum Street Festival will be used to support students and programs at Riverview East Academy Food and for beautification progjects in Columbia Tusculum, East End, and Linwood.